Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 🛡️ Infographic 8: Herd Immunity — Why Your Child's Vaccination Protects Everyone

-In a community where 95%+ are vaccinated (green 🟢), measles cannot spread.
-The few who cannot be vaccinated (blue 🔵 — newborns, cancer patients) are protected by the majority.
-When vaccination drops below 95%, the virus finds paths to the vulnerable (red 🔴).
+When 95%+ of a community is vaccinated 🟢, measles cannot spread.
+The few who cannot be vaccinated 🔵 (newborns, cancer patients) are protected by the majority.
+When vaccination drops below 95%, the virus finds paths through the vulnerable 🔴.

 🧒